 Rob K. Omura

 Robert K. Omura lives in Calgary, Alberta, where he lives from oil plumes, surrounded by vistas and all the trappings of modern living.
-He prefers to spend his days hopping mountain ridges in the Rockies, where there is nothing else to consider by the next step and the majestic views, and sometimes he even dabs the wet ink and ties words on to lines.
+He prefers to spend his days hopping mountain ridges in the Rockies, where there is nothing else to consider but the next step and the majestic views, and sometimes he even dabs the wet ink and ties words on to lines.
 His fiction and poetry appears or is forthcoming in numerous literary journals, ezines, and anthologies including the New York Quarterly.
 His poetry aired on CBC Radio for National Poetry Month in April, 2008.
 He was a 2009 Pushcart nominee.
 Sometimes he works on his novel, and at other times, he drinks coffee, sighs and wonders when he’ll get back to work on his novel.

 “Writing poems is like carving stone; although you often see what the stone wants to be, it takes a sharp chisel and a little blood and sweat to bring it forth.
 You don’t create the stone; you merely give it the shape it wants to be.”